wws22/lamp_docker_file/README.md

 Put your database_name.sql DUMP files into htdocs/db_init

-Container will create each 'database_name' and do an export from *.sql file
+The container will create each 'database_name' and do an export from *.sql file

 Starting your server: